1 Introduction

 p_re$arranged #after

 For this dataset, there are a few changes for some samples like the one showed above.
-Chromosome 7 is pointed with higher number (5) of copies in the first round standardization and with the re-standardization it is presented as 4 copies.
-This instability still leaves doubts about the CNV of this particular chromosome.
+The predominant yellow color mean that BAF distributions likelihoods were not included in the HMM due to high dispersion.
+If this instability still leaves doubts about the CNV.
 You can further explore tweaking the other parameters, for example, increasing the number of markers in the windows to better fit the mixed models on the BAF distributions:

 res_tweak <- hmm_estimate_CN(qploidy_standarize_result = re_qploidy_standardization,